Poulpes/onboarding/readme.md

 This planning optimisation occurs more or less on a weekly basis, according to new projects, new variables, etc:
 - You can check the **"planned planning"** whenever you want at the root folder of the Team Drive.
-- Weekly breakfast meetings are the opportunity to discuss precisely what's up for the week and less precisely what's coming up for the next weeks.
+- **Weekly breakfast** meetings are the opportunity to discuss precisely what's up for the week and less precisely what's coming up for the next weeks.

 ### Meetings
 #### Weekly Meetings
-- Monday 9:30/10 is the
+- Monday 9:30/10 is the weekly breakfast planning : we share a cup of coffee and a couple of tartines and everyone in turn explain what is  up to
 #### Yearly Meetings
 ### Meetings
 ### Side and side Project